Carl Jung: Childhood

-Carl Gustav Jung (Note: As a university student Jung changed the modernized spelling of Karl to the original family form of Carl.
+Carl Gustav Jung (Note: As a university student, Jung changed the modernized spelling of Karl to the original family form of Carl.
 Bair, Deirdre (2003).
-"Jung: A Biography") was born 26 July 1875 in Kesswil, in the Swiss canton of Thurgau, as the first surviving son of Paul Achilles Jung (1842–1896) and Emilie Preiswerk (1848–1923).
+"Jung: A Biography") was born 26 July 1875 in Kesswil, in the Swiss canton of Thurgau, as the first surviving son of Paul Achilles Jung (1842–1896) and Emilie Jung (née Preiswerk; 1848–1923).
 His birth was preceded by two stillbirths and that of a son named Paul, born in 1873, who survived only a few days.

-Paul Jung, Carl's father, was the youngest son of a noted German-Swiss professor of medicine at Basel, Karl Gustav Jung (1794–1864).
-Paul's hopes of achieving a fortune never materialised, nor did he progress beyond the status of an impoverished rural pastor in the Swiss Reformed Church.
-Emilie Preiswerk, Carl's mother, had also grown up in a large family whose Swiss roots went back five centuries.
-Emilie was the youngest child of a distinguished Basel churchman and academic, Samuel Preiswerk (1799–1871), and his second wife.
+Paul Jung, Carl's father, was the youngest son of a noted German-Swiss physician and professor of medicine at Basel, Karl Gustav Jung (1794–1864).
+Karl Jung became Rector of Basel University and Master of the Swiss Lodge of Freemasons.
+It was rumoured that he was the illegitimate son of Goethe, but this is likely a legend.
+Paul Jung was a rural pastor in the Swiss Reformed Church.Jung considered his father reliable, but weak and powerless.

+Emilie Preiswerk, Carl's mother, grew up in a large family whose Swiss roots went back five centuries.
+She was the youngest child of a distinguished Basel churchman and academic, Samuel Preiswerk (1799–1871), and his second wife.
 Samuel Preiswerk was an Antistes (the title given to the head of the Reformed clergy in the city) as well as a Hebraist, author, and editor, who taught Paul Jung as his professor of Hebrew at Basel University.
+He was an early advocate of Zionism and was interested in the occult.

+Eight of Carl Jung's uncles were also clergymen.

+In contrast to his father, Carl saw his mother as unreliable and inconsistent, which caused him to associate women more broadly as having an "innate unreliability" (Later, these early impressions were revised: "I have trusted men friends and been disappointed by them, and I have mistrusted women and was not disappointed.").
+Emilie was an eccentric and depressed woman; she spent considerable time in her bedroom, where she said spirits visited her at night.
+Though she was normal during the day, Jung recalled that at night, his mother became strange and mysterious.
+He said that one night, he saw a faintly luminous and indefinite figure coming from her room, with a head detached from the neck and floating in the air in front of the body.
+Jung had a better relationship with his father.